cisagov/ScubaGear/docs/configuration/configuration.md

 ScubaGear allows users to specify most of the `Invoke-SCuBA` cmdlet [parameters](parameters.md) in a configuration file.
 The path of the file is specified by the `-ConfigFilePath` parameter, and its contents can be formatted as YAML or JSON.
 Important details about executing ScubaGear with a configuration file are listed below.

 - Executing ScubaGear with a modified configuration file is required to pass or omit specific ScubaGear policy checks.
-See [SCuBA compliance use](#scuba-compliance-use) and the associated sample configuration file for details.
+See [SCuBA Compliance Configuration](#scuba-compliance-configuration) and the associated sample configuration file for details.

 - The configuration file allows users to add additional fields to embed within the ScubaGear output JSON for supplemental metadata purposes.